clairemerot/Tutorial_SV/04_SR/README.md

 ### Calling SV with Delly
 Let's run Delly on one sample first (sample B).
-We will use the following options -t to choose the type of SVs (here all) -o the output file -g the reference genome -q 20 to keep alignement above a minimum quality of 20
+We will use the following options -t to choose the type of SVs (here all) -o the output file -g the reference genome -q 20 to keep alignement above a minimum quality of 20.
+This may take up to 10 min.
+Feel free to take a break :-)

 ```
 output=04_SR/B_SVSR.bcf